humbertoragazzini/ms-1-front-end/README.md

 ### I divided the strategy into simple points that I am going to name below:

-* **My idea**: A website where that person or company who is looking for a web developer can find my information in a simple and organized way.
+* **My idea**: is create a website where that person or company who is looking for a Web developer can access to my information in a simple way.

-* **Show Skill in The First Visit**: I would like that when entering for the first time, that person or company is able to see my skills as a web programmer or as a person, without having to name them explicitly.
+* **Show Skill in The First Visit**: : Entering the site for the first time, I would like the user to be able to verify my completed skills without having to explicitly name them.

-* **My goal**: Taking aside the obviousness of finding a company or a person who needs my services, the main goal of my website is to be able to provide that person not only with a view of my skills, my work history or studies, but also They can see what the projects I did, what I am doing, or what I am going to do in the future.
+* **My goal**: Easy way to see what my skills are, what type and style of programmer I am.
+You can download my CV, if necessary, but mainly you will have an overview of me as a web developer, in this way you will be given useful information in case you want to contact me or not.

 * **Users Goal**: To be able to see what my skills are, what kind or style of web programmer I am, download my CV if he needs it, but mainly to be able to have an overview of me as a web developer and in this way be able to make the decision to contact me or not.

 ## **Scope**

-In my strategy one of the points was to show with the first visit that I am capable as a web developer, and that access to information is fast and organized, the following feactures that are limited to my knowledge:
+*	In my ''strategy'' one of the main points is to show you with the first visit my capacities, in a fast and organized way, the following features are limited to my knowledge:

-* **The main feactures**: the possibility of navigating between the following options to find as quick as possible the information needed:
+* **The main feactures**: the possibility of navigating between the following options to find quick as possible the information needed:
-    * An overview where you can see my main data (personal information) and the more general skills
+    * An overview where you can see my main data (personal info) and general skills.
-    * A summary about the places where I work as well as where I studied)
+    * A summary about the places I have worked and studied.
-    * A list in more detail my skills and the progress of each of them
+    * A list in more detail my skills and the progress of each of them.
-    * A way to contact me either for a project or for a job opportunity
+    * A way to contact me for inquiries or job opportunities.

-* **Full mobile device compatibility**: The inclusion of being able to navigate the site from any device, and that accessing from a mobile is not a limitation
+* **Full mobile device compatibility**: The inclusion of being able to navigate the site from any device, including access from a mobile.

-* **Tiles**: for the presentation of more organized information the inclusion of tiles, where each one will have a role within the page.
+* **Tiles**: Efficient and orderly presentation of the information, inclusion of tiles, where each one has a role on the page.

 * **Desired functions for the future**:
     * A section with the portfolio of all the projects where I play a role.
-    * Add the possibility to recive all the contact request to a whatsapp account (for quicker respond)
+    * Add the possibility of receiving all the contact request to a WhatsApp account (for quicker respond)
     * Implement multi-language options
-    * Implement High Contrast theme, and Dark theme in the web site.
+    * Execute High Contrast theme, and Dark theme in the web site.
-    * A data base with all the contacts with the possibility to filter and organize by type (remote or not), place (can be by country, state or city), time(when the contact take place), Why (a project, job).
+    * A data base with all the contacts with the possibility to filter and organize by type (remote or not), place (can be by country, state or city), time (when the contact take place), and the subject or reason (project or job).

 ## **Structure**

-In this section I am going to outline the basic structure, and how I am going to present all the information.
+In this section the basic structure will be outlined, and how the information will be presented.

-* **What a visiter would like to see the first time**:
+*	**What a guest would like to see the first time:**
-    * How i am?
+    * Who I am
     * Personal details
-    * skills
+    * Skills
-    * How to contact me?
+    * How to contact me

-* **How i present this information**: I thought that the best way to present all this information is in groups.
+*	**How I present this information: The best way for me to present the info is through groups.**
     * The main group will be our tabs, home, my story, about me and contact.
-    * The secundary group will be the tiles (squares with information in it), this tiles will show more specific information about, skills, activities, studies.
+    * The secondary group will be the tiles (squares with information in it), these tiles will show more specific information about, skills, activities, studies.
-        * **Home**:
+    * **Home:**
-            * _Personal information_: Here will be showing thing such like Full Name, Phone, Email and a profile picture.
+        * Personal information: Here will be showing thing such like Full Name, Phone, Email and a profile picture.
-            * _Core Competences_: This tile is a group of core competences like team working, learning and adaptability, problem solving.
+        * Core Competences: This tile is a group of core competences like team working, learning and adaptability, problem solving.
-            * _Recent Activities_: This tile will be a list of the lastest activities, such a studies, progress of a project, new adquired skills, etc.
+        * Recent Activities: This tile will be a list of the latest activities, such a study, progress of a project, new acquired skills, etc.
-        * **My Story**:
+    * **My Story:**
-            * _My work history_: Basically its a time line of the different jobs ordered by date
+        * My work history: Basically, is a timeline of the different jobs ordered by date.
-            * _My Studie history_: Like the work history this will be a time line with every single studie done by dates.
+        * My Study history: Like the work history this will be a timeline with every single study done by dates.
-        * **About Me**:
+    * **About Me:**
-            * _Coding Skills_: Inside of this tile are the different coding skills with the level of each one by porcentage.
+        * Coding Skills: Inside of this tile are the different coding skills with the level of each one by percentage.
-            * _Others Skills_:  Although this is a webdeveloper resume, in this tile is for others skills which are not directly connected with a web developer job, but can be helpful.
+        * Other Skills: Although this is a web developer resume, in this tile is for other skills which are not directly connected with a web developer job but can be helpful.
-        * **Contact**
+    * **Contact:**
-            * _Contact form_ : A contact form with basic information such a name, email, and a text area to write the job oportunity or project in mind.
+        * Contact form: A contact form with basic information such a name, email, and a text area to write the job opportunity or project in mind.

 ![image structure three](design/structure.png)